Adult First Checks Completed Quickly And Efficiently!

 The possible results of a barred list check are:

-- The applicant‘s name is verified as not being on the Adult Barred List – The applicant can start working under supervision.
+The applicant‘s name is verified as not being on the Adult Barred List

-- Further investigation is needed to determine whether the applicant is on the Barred List – The DBS sends the following message: “Please wait to view applicant’s DBS Certificate.”
+Further investigation is needed to determine whether the applicant is on the Barred List

-What Happens if The Candidate’s Name is on The Adult’s Barred List?
+What happens if the applicant’s name is on the Adult’s Barred List?

 Important Notice